WorldVistA/VistA/README.rst

 Health Information Systems and Technology Architecture.
 It is maintained by OSEHRA, the Open Source Electronic Health Record Agent.

+This version of VistA includes Open Source Community contributions accepted by OSEHRA.

 -------
 Purpose
 -------